Gheorghe Ursu: Denunciation, interrogation, and death

 In 1984, two female subordinates denounced Ursu to the Securitate for his diary.
 On orders from General Eugen Grigorescu, his home and office were searched and the notebooks seized, along with other manuscripts.
 Interrogations and an investigation followed, with the Securitate intending to depict him as the head of an anti-government conspiracy.
 Ursu was allowed some freedom of movement: he took a vacation to 2 Mai, on the Black Sea coast, where he met with Cassian and G. Brătescu.
 Brătescu recounted that, during the trip, Ursu was avoiding discussions, but discreetly confessed his fears that the Securitate was using his notes to organize a round-up of his friends.

 Ursu was arrested on September 21, 1985.
 The accusation was one of concealing foreign currency: the equivalent of $16 (US dollars) (17 lei at the contemporary official exchange rate) in various denominations was found in his house.
 His son was also subject to interrogations.
 After Ursu's diary was confiscated, Cassian, who was visiting the United States, chose not to return to Romania.

 Held at the Miliția quarters on Calea Rahovei in Bucharest, Ursu was subjected to repeated violent assaults.
-On November 17 he was transferred to the Jilava jail hospital, where he died of peritonitis later that day.
+On November 17 he was transferred to the Jilava Prison hospital, where he died of peritonitis later that day.
 His body was released to the family and, after a funeral service, cremated.
 Several intellectual figures, including Chimet and philosopher Sorin Vieru, attended the ceremony in defiance of continued Securitate surveillance.
 Also present were G. Brătescu and theater critic Radu Albala, the latter of whom, doubting the official account, raised the possibility that Ursu had been killed by an inmate.

 Several relatives expressed suspicions that Gheorghe Ursu was killed because of his refusal to incriminate other literary figures,—in support of this notion, Andrei Ursu quotes his father's Securitate file, which investigated in part "close links with certain writers who, due to their hostile beliefs, are kept under watch by Securitate organs".
 Ursu's sister claimed such authors included Bogza, Chimet, Cassian, and Albala.